tanvibhakta/handbook/5-Onboarding Documents/Communication and Transparency.md

 Work calendars should be shared to make scheduling meetings really easy and also to let the rest of the team see where we’re spending our time.
 Personal calendars often have sensitive information, and should be kept separate.
 Work calendars are documentation of how we’re budgeting our hours and are useful for the rest of the team.

-There is also a Tidepool OOO calendar.
-If you are going to be out for more than a few hours, please mark it on the

-A subscription link to the Tidepool OOO Calendar can be found on the [Emp: Tidepool Resources](https://trello.com/b/0tbitS80/emp-tidepool-resources) Trello board.

 ### Open Stats

 When we measure something, it should be visible to everyone on the team.
 Our stats will be great sometimes and disappointing others, but when we hide or silo the hard stats, fewer people can help fix them.
 Any data that we’re collecting should be open to everyone.

-We have a #metrics Slack channel for this purpose.

 ### We Succeed Together When We Trust Each Other